 How to remain motivated at work, according to the Virgin co-founder

-Richard Branson, founder of private conglomerate Virgin Group, recently shared how he reminds himself to never stop learning, and how this helps him stay motivated when he wakes up in the morning.
-Branson, 72, was recently asked on how he remains centred and motivated every day - and among his answers revealed how the businessman is thirsty to learn about something new.
+Richard Branson, founder of the Virgin Group, said his desire to never stop learning keeps him motivated when he wakes up in the morning.
+Branson, 72, was asked how he retains his drive, with the businessman revealing he still remains hungry to discover something new.

 "Only a fool never changes his mind," said the Virgin Group co-founder on his monthly newsletter on LinkedIn.

-He added that he always tells himself about a quote from Desmond Ford that read: "To change your mind is the best evidence you have one."
-This is so he doesn't get stuck in his ways and shut off from learning something new, according to the businessman.
+He added that he always reminds himself of a quote from Desmond Ford: "To change your mind is the best evidence you have one."
+This prevents him from getting stuck in his ways, the businessman added.

 "In almost every conversation I have, I'm reminded by how much I still have to learn.
 I find this really exciting, and it's something that gets me out of bed in the morning," Branson said.

 His answers come at a time when employees are feeling pressure to upskill themselves to remain employable.
 In Canada, a recent report from Robert Half revealed that 28% of workers are already undergoing training and upskilling, while 40% are assessing if their skills are still up to date.
 The backdrop, of course, is rising inflation and concerns of recession, which threaten employees' financial and employment security.

 In Singapore, 73% of employees want to participate in company-offered training, according to a recent NTUC LearningHub report, but 26% are unable to do so because of lack of time (52%) and heavy workload (45%).